HumanSignal/label-studio-ml-backend/label_studio_ml/examples/grounding_dino/README.md

 Quickstart

 1. Make sure docker is installed
-2. Edit `docker-compose.yml` to include your LABEL_STUDIO_ACCESS_TOKEN found in teh Label Studio software, and the LABEL_STUDIO_HOST which includes the address on which the frontend is hosted on.
+2. Edit `docker-compose.yml` to include your LABEL_STUDIO_ACCESS_TOKEN found in the Label Studio software, and the LABEL_STUDIO_HOST which includes the address on which the frontend is hosted on.

 Example-
 - `LABEL_STUDIO_HOST=http://123.456.7.8:8080`